Kofi-eo/CareFinder/README.md

 For the Frontend We made use of NextJS, Javascript and CSS.
 The app also has some backend functionalities.
 For that we made use of Firebase to setup User Authentication and also store some user data.
 The Front End was deployed on Vercel.

 ## Challenges We Ran Into
 One issue we faced was working with the google maps API.
-Since one on our team had worked with it before and the documentations were not really straight forward, we had to conduct an extensive reasearch on the task, but we finally decided to go with the `@react-google-maps/api` package to integrate google maps functionality to out application.
+No one on our team had worked with it before and the documentations were not really straight forward,so we had to conduct an extensive reasearch on the task, but we finally decided to go with the `@react-google-maps/api` package to integrate google maps functionality into our application.

 ## Accomplishments we're proud of
 We are proud that we were able to make use of tools that we haven't used before and come together to accomplish what we set for in a relatively short period of time.